 Mount Batur Hike

-This hike starts at 2 am in the morning, walking up under the stars, following a trail of flashlights up the mountain.
-On top of Mount Batur a hot drink and little breakfast awaits you, perfect to warm you up.
+This hike starts at 2 am in the morning, waking up under the stars, following a trail of flashlights up the mountain.
+On top of Mount Batur, a hot drink and little breakfast await you, perfect to warm you up.
 The wind on the top can be cold if you’re sweaty from the climb, so don’t forget to wear a sweater.

-From the top of Mount Batur you can watching the sun come up over Mount Agung and the Batu Lake.
+From the top of Mount Batur, you can watch the sun come up over Mount Agung and the Batu Lake.
 This will blow your mind as the lake glistens below the impressive shadow of Mount Agung.
 It’s the best feeling to see such a stunning view as a reward after a long hike.

 P.S.
-Don’t let the monkeys on the top of the Mount Batur steal your breakfast??.
-The moment the sun goes up, monkeys appear out of nowhere and they want breakfast too.
+Don’t let the monkeys on the top of Mount Batur steal your breakfast.
+The moment the sun goes up, monkeys appear out of nowhere and they want breakfast too😉.

-The Mother Temple or Pura Besakih is located close to Mount Agung and is the largest and most important and sacred Hindu Temple on Bali, Indonesia.
+The Mother Temple. or Pura Besakih is located close to Mount Agung and is the largest and most important and sacred Hindu Temple in Bali, Indonesia.
 This temple consists of 23 different temple buildings and they are spread over 6 terrace levels.
 The large gate on top of the large stairs is the entrance to the temple.

 Over the year, many festivals are celebrated in the Mother Temple.
-During the festivals you can participate in the culture and enjoy the traditional dances and telling stories about the past.
-When you are on Bali, try to visit the temple during one of these festivals.
+During the festivals, you can participate in the culture and enjoy the traditional dances and telling stories about the past.
+When you are in Bali, try to visit the temple during one of these festivals.

 Sidemen Rice Terrace

-Sideman Rice Terrace is still a huge hidden gem on Bali.
-As most tourists only visit the famous Tegalalang rice field, many people miss out on (in my opinion) the most beautiful rice field on Bali, Sidemen’s.
-The Sidemen Rice Terraces are large valleys with layers upon layers of rice ?.
+Sideman Rice Terrace is still a huge hidden gem in Bali.
+As most tourists only visit the famous Tegalalang rice field, many people miss out on (in my opinion) the most beautiful rice field in Bali, Sidemen’s.
+The Sidemen Rice Terraces are large valleys with layers upon layers of rice.
 Rent a motorbike and cruise around the Sidemen rice terraces, every corner you turn you will see another beautiful sight.
-From up the mountain you look down in the valleys and when you stand in the rice fields themselves you will be able to see Mount Agung.
+From up the mountain, you look down in the valleys and when you stand in the rice fields themselves you will be able to see Mount Agung.
 Take your time and stop frequently to take in the views.

 Nusa Lembongan – 3 Days

 Nusa Lembongan is part of the 3 Nusa Islands next to Bali, Indonesia.
 This island radiates happiness and relaxation.
-Nusa Lembongan is the place to relax and enjoy ocean swings, turquoise waters and coolest beach clubs.
+Nusa Lembongan is the place to relax and enjoy ocean swings, turquoise waters, and the coolest beach clubs.
 Discover the best Nusa Lembongan has to offer in this Complete Island Guide.

 After 3 days, take a boat to the largest island, Nusa Penida.

-➳ Best Luxurious Stay on Nusa Lembongan with view over the Blue Lagoon?
+➳ Best Luxurious Stay on Nusa Lembongan with a view over the Blue Lagoon

 Nusa Penida – 4 Days

-Nusa Penida is the island of steep limestone cliffs, white sand beaches and snorkelling with Manta Rays and Mola Mola’s!
-Nusa Penida is much larger compared to Nusa Lembongan and has a more adventures island vibe.
+Nusa Penida is the island of steep limestone cliffs, white-sand beaches, and snorkelling with Manta Rays and Mola Molas!
+Nusa Penida is much larger compared to Nusa Lembongan and has a more adventurous island vibe.

-Do a snorkelling tour, visit the T-Rex cliff, stay in the famous treehouse and much more!
+Do a snorkeling tour, visit the T-Rex cliff, stay in the famous treehouse, and much more!
 Find out the Perfect 3/4 day Itinerary for a trip to Nusa Penida here.

 Canggu – 2 Days

-After a few days of relaxation on the Nusa islands it is time for some partying, cocktails, surfing and don’t forget the smoothie bowls.
+After a few days of relaxation on the Nusa islands, it is time for some partying, cocktails, surfing, and don’t forget the smoothie bowls.
 Canggu is a very hip and trendy destination.
-And because of this relaxed hipster (and European) vibe, many travellers go to Canggu.
+And because of this relaxed hipster (and European) vibe, many travelers go to Canggu.
 Discover the Top 10 Things To Do In Canggu here!

 ➳ Best Budget Stay In Canggu (Only 7 euros per person)